NiluPlatform/go-ethereum/README.md

 network with your node, which is fully equivalent to the main network, but with play-Ether only.

 ```
-$ gilu --testnet --fast --cache=512 console
+$ geth --testnet console
 ```

-The `--fast`, `--cache` flags and `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
+The `console` subcommand have the exact same meaning as above and they are equally useful on the testnet too.
 Please see above for their explanations if you've skipped to here.

 Specifying the `--testnet` flag however will reconfigure your Geth instance a bit:

  * Instead of using the default data directory (`~/.ethereum` on Linux for example), Geth will nest itself one level deeper into a `testnet` subfolder (`~/.ethereum/testnet` on Linux).
-Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `gilu attach` will try to attach to a production node endpoint by default.
+Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `geth attach` will try to attach to a production node endpoint by default.
 E.g.
-   `geth attach <datadir>/testnet/gilu.ipc`.
+   `geth attach <datadir>/testnet/geth.ipc`.
 Windows users are not affected by this.
  * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.